neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

 ## Challenges / Learnings

-The project was a smooth sail for the most part.
+The project was a smooth sailing for the most part.
 However, a few parts felt a bit challenging.

 1. ### Developing a multi step authentication flow

-    Creating the complex, multi-step authentication workflows in Textual presented a significant paradigm shift from traditional web development.
+    Creating the complex, multi-step authentication workflows in Textual presented a significant paradigm shift from traditional web development which I was more accustomed to.
 The connection setup process required orchestrating several sequential UI states, dynamically managing UI elements and flow control based on user input.
 Example - dynamically showing and removing input boxes and buttons on each UI state, reusing UI elements, use of workers / threads for handling connection setup while keeping the main thread responsive, launching subprocess from within the worker threads, storing the process objects and killing them when user cancels setup.

     How did I overcome it?
 Well, pen and paper.
 Visualizing the entire flow helped me focus on the overall architecture without getting too lost in the details.